 S. MARIA DELLA PETRARA – Via San Nicola

-If you want to discuss with other people interested in genealogy research in Castelnuovo di Conza just leave a message below in the comment area
+if you only want to discuss with other people interested in genealogy in Castelnuovo di Conza feel free to leave a message below.